As Steffie Tomson says in her videos, synesthesia is a harmless (and, in fact, often helpful) condition.

 Well, it’s a way to learn more about the brain.
 A lot more.

-More synapses than there are stars in the universe.
 And while Steffie is deep into studying synesthesia now, her research interests actually extend further and deeper into how our brains work:

 “Even if we come up with the answer for synesthesia, we’re going to have a lot more questions to answer, because we’re going to learn more about how those particular areas [of the brain] interact.
 And I think one of the things that’s really exciting for me is to move away from caring about how one area does one thing and another area does another thing… and instead to care about how all these areas work together as a network in the brain.
 I think that’s a much more realistic model for how we really perceive our world.